Lawliar/CO3/README.md

 ## before you start:
 1. many components rely on cmake, if you see `cmake build`, it means 1. create an empty build dir, 2. cd to it, 3. type `cmake ..` , 4. type `make`.

+2. before using the docker file, submodule init are required, also llvm prebuilt should be decompressed to the specified folder.

 ## tested platform
-- Ubuntu 22.04 (older version also should work)
+- Native Ubuntu 22.04 (older version also should work)

 ## current llvm support:
 - Both instrumentation and symbolic backend are built on LLVM-14.